SaAbyy/Lowfpy/README.md

 # Lowfpy
-The tool for generate what you want, from wordlists to passwords and pseudo.
+The tool for generate what you want, from wordlists to passwords and pseudos.